Alex-Drysdale/Jupyter_Notebook_work/.ipynb_checkpoints/README-checkpoint.md

 ---

-Feel free to explore the folders and their contents.
-Each project and notebook is documented to help understand the work and concepts involved.
-Happy learning!
+Feel free to explore the folders and their contents!!